h1k4ru-f14m3/Eng-Dai-Web/README.md

 # English to Dai Dictionary (Web)
 This project is a dictionary app to check words from English in Dai.
-It is currently a web app and there is no official site yet.
-It can be run locally to use it, though I am planning to package this into an application later.
+It is currently a local web app as there is no official public site yet.
+I do plan on packaging this into an application later.

 ## <ins>Installation</ins>
 ### Pre-requisites